 Do you find yourself taken for granted all the time?
 Either by your family, friends, or in relationships?
 You may be assertive and in control in your life and a loving and caring person.
 But somewhere along the way you discovered that the people you love are taking you and the things you do for them for granted almost all the time.
-I’ve found that the best course of action when you feel your being taken advantage of is simply stop. if you feel your efforts go unappreciated, stop putting in the effort. ( that’s what I do) there’s a saying that”you never miss your water until the well runs dry” and it’s true.
+I’ve found that the best course of action when you feel you’re being taken advantage of is simply stop.
+If you feel your efforts go unappreciated, stop putting in the effort. (that’s what I do) There’s a saying that “you never miss your water until the well runs dry”, and it’s true.
 Also its biblical to pull back at times in relationships.
 Ecclesiastes 3, says, “there’s a time for everything, a time for giving and a time for refraining.”
 You may have also heard of Job 1:21, “The Lord giveth and the Lord takes away.”
 See if you can identify any of the traits below within yourself and once you’ve identified them you can move toward overcoming it.

 These 5 truths below will help you identify personality traits that result in you being taken for granted.

 2. You’re too sweet.
 You’re a people pleaser and you just can’t be rude to others.
 You convince yourself that you’re a sweet person in a bad world.
-But in reality you may be the idealistic push over in a real world who’s too sweet and nice.
-This forces others to take advantage because they know they can.
+But in reality you may be the idealistic push-over in a real world who’s too sweet and nice.
+This enables others to take advantage because they know they can.

 3. You can’t be alone.
 You constantly feel the need to have someone as a witness to your life.
 Independence scares you.
 You find it easier to go out of your way to go along to get along with someone who treats you badly instead of being alone.
 The problem is you don’t feel comfortable by yourself.
 I’m married, but I love my alone time.